NisargUpadhyayIITJ/FinSLM/README.md

-# Financial Chatbot - Hugging Face Integration
+# Financial Small Language Model

 A Next.js application that creates a chat interface for interacting with a fine-tuned financial model hosted on Hugging Face.